rhshah/PIe/docs/_about/index.md

 The tool will be used for:

-1.Ad-hoc analysis
+- Ad-hoc analysis
-2.Creating workflows nad running workflows
+- Creating workflows nad running workflows
-3.Deploying on multiple enviornments likes:
+- Deploying on multiple enviornments likes:
-  a.
-High Performance Computing Cluster
+  - High Performance Computing Cluster
-  b.
-MacOS
+  - MacOS
-  c.
-Cloud Enviornment
+  - Cloud Enviornment